swapnilawasthi/datascience-exam/README.md

 	- select and answer a question from section 1 (e.g., either Q1.1 or Q1.2).
 	- select and answer a question from section 2 (e.g., either Q2.1, Q2.2, Q2.3, Q2.4, or Q2.5).

-This is you, _shining_.
+This is you, _shining_ :sparkles:.
 Think, Hack, Solve, Repeat.
-Enjoy this part. :)
+Do enjoy this part. :smile:

 ### 5. Commit results and push to your remote repo.